Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Topological classification of homogeneous chiral unitary systems

-In the present context, each Hamiltonian $H_\omega$ is supposed to have the chiral symmetry \eqref{eq-ChiralHamiltonian} w.r.t. $S={\bf 1}\otimes \widehat{S}$ described above.
-By functional calculus, it follows that also any odd function of $H_\omega$ has the chiral symmetry and thus, in particular, the flat band version ${\bf 1}-2P_\omega$.
-As in \eqref{eq-Qblock} it hence admits again a representation as \eqref{eq-Qblock}
+In the present context, each Hamiltonian $H_\omega$ is supposed to have the chiral symmetry \eqref{eq-ChiralHamiltonian} w.r.t. $J \otimes \bm 1$ with $J$ of the form \eqref{eq-Sblock}.
+By functional calculus, it follows that also any odd function of $H_\omega$ has the chiral symmetry and thus, in particular, the flat band version $Q_\omega={\rm sgn}(H_\omega)$.
+As in \eqref{eq-Qblock}, it hence admits again a representation

 with a unitary $U_\omega$ which satisfies again the covariance relation